Edward G. Tugwell, President

 Gerald H. Grossman, Northern Region Director

 Grossman was appointed to the Michigan Timber Advisory Council by Governor Snyder in 2011 and continues to serve on that council.
-He has held numebours leadership positiong including Chair - Michigan Society of American Foresters, Chair - Michigan Forest Stewardship Advisory Committee, and Trustee - Tahquamenon Area Schoold Board of Education.
+He has held numeours leadership positions including Chair - Michigan Society of American Foresters, Chair - Michigan Forest Stewardship Advisory Committee, and Trustee - Tahquamenon Area School Board of Education.

 Stephen E. Fairweather, Ph.D., Western Region Director

 Since 2007, Steve has served as President of Mason, Bruce & Girard, which he joined in 2000.
 Prior to moving to Portland, Steve worked in academia, government, and private industry in various parts of the U.S. as well as in Brazil.
 His experience includes time as a research forester for the USFS, an inventory forester and biometrician for various private firms and faculty in the School of Forest Resources and later Chair of the Forest Science Program at Penn State University.
 He has been active in the SAF at the national level, and was the first associate editor for forest inventory and biometrics for the Northern Journal of Applied Forestry.

 Steve earned his B.S. in Forest Science from Penn State, his M.S. in Forestry (Remote Sensing and Forest Pathology) from the University of Minnesota, and his Ph.D. in Forest Biometrics from Penn State.
 Steve serves as vice-president of the Penn State Forestry Alumni Board, president of his local homeowners association and immediate past chair of the Education Committee for the ACF.